project-renard-survey/sticky-note-teaching/README.md

 *   the instructor can quickly see from the front of the room what state the class is in.

+### Tricolor Variation

+Give each learner a sticky note of a third color, such as yellow.
+(You can use other colors like orange to keep the class colorblind friendly.)
+Blue and red still signal "done" and "need help"; the third color signals that they are working on the problem and need time.
+This gives the instructor more information, but requires more work on the learners' part, so it is usually best to introduce after they are comfortable with the simpler version.

 ### Name Tent Variation